ibrahimyuce07/Inventory-Tracking/README.md

 # INVENTORY TRACKING APP *
 ######  Inventory Management Application using Spring Boot features
-**WIP: some features are still under development.*
+**WIP: some features are still under development and it's a prototype built with Spring features, not a finished product.*

 ------------